University Staff Council

 - Terms of service on the Council are staggered so that one to two seats are open each year.

-- In the interest of equal representation, no more than three Council members should come from any one of the following three office locations: Van Hise Hall, 780 Regent St., 660 West Washington Ave.
+- In the interest of equal representation, at least one Council member should come from each of the following three office locations: Van Hise Hall, 780 Regent St., 660 West Washington Ave.

 - Council members are elected by vote of all participating and interested UWSA University Staff.
 All University Staff are eligible to vote, including LTE and Project employees.